Don’t believe the hype.

 White Peony Tea

 White peony also contains the leaf tips, but mixes them with the next to leaves on the stem.
 All leaves used are young, but not quite as young as the ones use in White Hair Silver Needle tea.
-For that reason, white peony tea has a lower caffeine content that Silver Needle tea, but still higher than average.
+For that reason, white peony tea has a lower amount of caffeine than Silver Needle tea, but still higher than average.

 Shou Mei Tea